Microsoft Flight Simulator VR Update is Available Now

 One need only watch a little of the preview video Microsoft uploaded to see how incredible the Microsoft Flight Simulator VR update truly is.
 The realism of the game is unmatched.
 If you aren’t quite sure about this game actually being a video game, then I understand your holdup.
 This is a simulation game to the fullest, most real extent.
 The recent VR inclusion is only going to further that claim.
 The only difference now is that many with VR hardware are going to see just how beautiful the game truly is.

-A huge element of the ambitious project was the promise of VR.
+A huge element of Microsoft Flight Simulator was the promise of VR.
 When VR capabilities got announced this summer, I sort of thought it would end up getting a delay into 2021.
 Now that it’s here, the feature promises to be an additional selling point to one of 2020’s most underrated games.
 The goal, of course, isn’t just to provide VR, but to provide it to as many people as possible.
 The free update is “compatible across a wide range of supported devices, including most Windows Mixed Reality headsets (including the HP Reverb G2), Oculus, Valve, and HTC headsets.”

 Is This the VR Experience Gamers are Waiting For?